-Another view that can be drawn from fiscal decentralization is local operation which is geared by fiscal autonomy.
+Another view that can be drawn from fiscal decentralization and as a key aspect of fiscal decentralization is fiscal autonomy.
 One of the objectives of the Local Government Reform Policy (1998) in Tanzania was to make local governments autonomous bodies politically, financially and administratively.
 The main focus of the local government reform was on public financial management system, focusing on new ways of managing public resources at local level of government aligning with provision of public services.
 Chapman (1999) explains fiscal autonomy as the ability of the local government legally to mobilize revenues locally and determine how to spend the revenues at local level without being interfered.
 Local governments are given autonomy to collect local revenues and to finance social services depending on the needs of the local citizens in their area of jurisdiction.